 Lowest reduction rates

-In Fairfax County, two out of three convicted DUI defendants were convicted on a reduced charge.
-In Charlottesville, that number was one in forty.
+In Fairfax County, more than four out of five convicted DUI defendants were convicted on a reduced charge.
+In Charlottesville, fewer than one in fifty.
 Same statute, same state.

 5. DUI outcomes follow regional patterns